Doctor of Philosophy in English Rhetoric and CompositionMajor: ERC

 Openings in the doctoral program are limited; therefore, admission is competitive.
 All doctoral degree applicants should present the following documents:

-- Complete transcripts of previous undergraduate and graduate work;
+1. Complete official transcripts of previous undergraduate and graduate work;

-- Scores on the Graduate Record Examination General Test;
+4. Scores on the Graduate Record Examination General Test (from within the last five years);

-- International students must also present scores of at least 600 on the TOEFL Examination (paper test) or at least 210 on the TOEFL Exam (computer test);
+6. International students must also present scores of at least 600 on the TOEFL Examination (paper test) or at least 210 on the TOEFL Exam (computer test); IELTS scores are also accepted for consideration in lieu of the TOEFL;

 All doctoral students are expected to complete a minimum of 51 graduate hours, distributed as follows: